What even IS steel bending?

 Glad you asked.
 This one is a fan favorite.
-It’s the act of bending a steel bar (usually less than 8″ long) into a V-shape with your bare hands.
-No bracing against your thigh.
+It’s the act of bending a steel bar into a V-shape with your bare hands.
+No using a vise.
 No pliers.
 No cheating, mister.
 The bars all vary in diameter, shape, and length.
 These factors determine how difficult the bend will be.
 For instance, a bar with a very thin diameter and relatively long length will be easier to bend than one with a thicker diameter and shorter length.
 That’s just a broad example.
 Always exceptions to that rule…as you may find out later on your steel bending journey!

 Well…why not?
 You have been doing wrist curls and frolicking on that silly treadmill for the past 5 years and have gotten nowhere.
 Might as well shock your system and try something new.
 Bending steel is a whole body workout masquerading as a grip strength exercise.
 While it might look like some new-age forearm workout, you can be rest assured this exercise is as medieval as it gets.
 It starts in your core.
 You brace everything, grip the ends of that bar, raise it up to your chin, pull the elbows up and forward, then EXPLODE down into the bar with every ounce of your being.
 If the bar is a good enough challenge for you, it should take 30 seconds to a minute to get it bent.
 That is at most, a full 60 seconds of pouring your heart and soul in to destroying a perfectly good steel bar.
 It is a brutal workout.
 The huge rush you get after seeing it bend into a tight V-shape is better than anything you can find in the gym.